s4tak/Lockme/README.md

 # Lockme
-A simple PoC of ransomeware developed in python3
+A simple PoC of ransomware developed in python3